harrislapiroff/chromamine.com/src/contra/events/2024-06-28-pittsburgh.md

 I think Stars of Alberta was too hard for the room – I should file it in the more difficult section of my box.
 This was the only one where a significant portion of the set fell apart – and Gaye Fifer walked in in the middle!
 I was so embarrassed.
 But talking to her about it later she had only compliments for me on the evening and told me she thought I put dancers at ease and that she didn't think "Stars" was a trainwreck because the confused dancers got pulled back in.
 So _maybe_ I'm being a little extra hard on myself.
 Maybe.

+Alternating Current was a new one for my repertoire and pleasantly it isn't too tricky despite some unusual sequences.
+I've been on kind of a John Coffman kick lately and he really was the star of this program in particular.

+***

-She also told me a nice story that she met a new dancer there who asked her if we had lessons.
+Gaye also told me a nice story about how she met a new dancer this evening who asked her if they had lessons.
 Gaye said "You're actually a bit late – we had a lesson at 7:30."

 The dancer replied, "No, the website says the lesson is at 8:30."
-And then she pulled up the website on her phone and... it turned out she thought she was at a Kizomba class!
-She stayed till the end though and asked about doing more of it, so it seems like, on that metric, it was a successful night.
+And then she pulled up the website on her phone and...

+It turned out she thought she was at a Kizomba class!
+Nevertheless she stayed till the end and asked about how to do more of it, so it seems like, on that metric, it was a successful night.

+***

 Oh, also, I did get thirteen dances in, which is fun.
 I think it's the first time that's happened!